 - It’s very agile and fast.
 It was well-appreciated in the field, though lost favor during World War II.

-- The Poodle parent excel as a hunter of waterfowl.
+- The Poodle parent excels as a hunter of waterfowl.
 He also worked as a circus entertainer.
 It was once the most popular breed in America.

 Physical Traits of the German Shorthaired Pointerpoodle

-A slender yet athletic dog, the German Shorthaired Pointerpoodle is a medium size dog with long legs and a long body.
+A slender yet athletic dog, the German Shorthaired Pointerpoodle is a medium-sized dog with long legs and a long body.

 His coat may have different colors, including cream, apricot, brown, silver, black, gray, blue, red, white, and liver.